hpekkan/spotifyloggerPublic/README.md

 # spotifyloggerPublic<br />
 run: <br />
-  initialize database and start a mysql server<br />
+  initialize database and start a mysql server, my create sql codes can be used <br />
   find your sp-dc tokken in spotify <br />
   run spotifylogger.js with node<br />
   -node spotifylogger.js<br />